 As an Amazon Associate, we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.

 The best Wacom tablets for photo editing and photographers will have a pressure sensitivity of over 2,048, palm rejection for when you rest your hand to draw, tilt recognition technology to create angels as you draw or edit, and a built-in screen.

 Wacom tablets are good for photo editing specifically because they have a proven name brand and provide the proper pressure sensitivity, tilt control, simple shortcut buttons, customizable express keys, accurate stylus and pose little disadvantages.

-Ideal Size of Wacom Tablet for photoshop, lightroom and photo editing apps is 16 inches, making the Wacom Intuos Pro and Cintiq Pro ideal.
-See our post: What is a Wacom Tablet? (and is it worth it?)
+The Ideal Size of a Wacom drawing Tablet for photoshop, lightroom and photo editing apps is 16 inches, making the Wacom Intuos Pro and Cintiq Pro ideal.
+See our post: What is a Wacom Tablet? (and is it worth it?).

 The Intuos is more of a graphics tablet, while the Cintiq provides a display screen to draw directly on the display, similar to one would on paper.

 It’s also important to compare the Wacom lineup against the iPad… especially if you’re a photographer (because the iPad is portable and you can take it with you on your shoots.